HocineBoudieb/USB-Accelerometer-Viewer/README.md

 - **Dependencies:** Requires Qt for the server and MFC for the client, alongside standard C++ libraries.
 - **Compilation and Configuration:** Each component must be compiled separately with their respective frameworks and connected over a network configured for TCP/IP communication.

+The MFC client is capable of directly accessing data from the accelerometer and visually presenting it in a graphical format.
+The accelerometer can also be utilized as a stylus, allowing its movements to dictate the drawing on the display.